StartupsPoleEmploi/labonneboite/labonneboite/common/maps/README.md

 Three caches are available, depending on your needs and on your configuration:
 - `LocalCache`: stores data in memory as a dictionary. :warning: This is highly inefficient and can lead to data loss, so it should not be used in production.
 - `DummyCache`: returns None, same as saying "I don't have this data in my cache".
-Not used for the moment.
+Used in tests only.
 - `RedisCache`: stores data in a Redis database.
 Best option in production but you should have a Redis service available.
 Note that you can use Redis Sentinel too.
 Cache auto-expires **30 days** after the last access, as defined in `labonneboite/common/maps/cache.py`.

 To switch caches, update the settings:

 ```
 # 'dummy, 'local' or 'redis'
-# default to 'local' in development and testing.
+# default to 'local' in development and to 'dummy' in testing.
 TRAVEL_CACHE = 'local'

+# or
+# Available backends: dummy, ign, navitia
+TRAVEL_VENDOR_BACKENDS = {
+    'isochrone': {
+        'car': 'ign',
+        'public': 'navitia',
+    },
+    'durations': {
+        'car': 'ign',
+        'public': 'navitia',
+    },
+}
 ```